-Certificated staff will be available for consultation with students and community members (insert here language consistent with Policy 5231, Length of Workday).
+Certificated staff will be available for consultation with students and community members within their regular workday).
 Students and community members are urged to make appointments with staff to assure an uninterrupted conference.

 No one will solicit funds or conduct private business with staff on school time and premises.